Company Seven.

 Before the availability of this filter amateurs interested in UV applications resorted to stacking simpler interference filters, or the use of deep violet colored filters.
 These techniques attenuate the transmission of the desired wavelengths making these techniques possible only for highly sensitive equipment, ideally employed at higher elevations where there is less atmospheric filtering of UV.
 And many of these earlier techniques still passed portions of the spectrum beyond that which is desired.
 And with so many elements in line thereby the filter stacks accumulated errors from less than perfect optical surfaces.
 These handicaps diminished image brightness, contrast and definition.

-The Baader U-Filter makes it possible to obtain photographs, CCD or video images in the deep UV spectral region - a wavelength coverage that up until recently was impractical for most amateur astronomers and amateur photographers.
-This filter provides highly efficient rejection of wavelengths outside the spectral region between 320 nm to 390 nm (photographically speaking, this is a span of about -3 stops), and this improves contrast.
+The Baader U–Filter makes it possible to obtain photographs, CCD or video images in the UV–A spectral region – a wavelength coverage that up until recently was impractical for most amateur astronomers and amateur photographers.
+This filter provides highly efficient rejection of wavelengths outside the spectral region between 320 nm to 390 nm (photographically speaking, this is a span of about –3 stops), and this improves contrast.

-Venus taken with 1.25 inch U filter (136,193 bytes) The U-Filter has been nicknamed "Venus Filter" because it permits amateurs for the first time to finally break-through prior limitations and obtain meaningful images of the cloud structures of the thick Venutian atmosphere.
+Venus taken with 1.25 inch U filter (136,193 bytes) The U-Filter has been nicknamed "Venus Filter" because it permits amateurs for the first time to finally break–through prior limitations and obtain meaningful images of the cloud structures of the thick Venutian atmosphere.
 These are more apparent from Earth with moderate sized instruments when studied in the ultraviolet.
+The filter is also used for forensics applications, and for amateur mineralogy, botany and other studies.

 Left: Venus with U-Filter.
 Image was taken by Baader Planetarium employee Mr. M. Rietze (9,674 bytes).